Apply for the Forensic Science Grad Program

 There are minimum eligibility requirements that must be met in order to apply to The Graduate School at Penn State.
 You can view those requirements on Requirements for Graduate Admission page.

-Applicants need to have successfully completed the following undergraduate courses before entering our program: Biochemistry, Genetics, Molecular Biology, and Statistics
+Strong applicants will have successfully completed the following undergraduate courses before entering our program: Biochemistry, Genetics, Molecular Biology, and Statistics.

-The application for our Master's program is a multi-step process in which you must first apply to the University itself, then provide a personal statement, three letters of recommendation, unofficial transcripts, and your GRE results.
+The application for our Master's program is a multi-step process in which you must first apply to the University itself, then provide a personal statement, at least two letters of recommendation, and unofficial transcripts.
 International students must also provide a TOEFL score (send to Penn State electronically using school code 2660).